-Raid your parents’ bookshelf: After mum finished her degree in gender and women’s studies, I raided my mum’s book collection and found Toni Morrison’s Beloved and Danzy Senna’s Caucasia.
+Raid your parents’ bookshelf: After my mum finished her postgraduate degree in gender and women’s studies, I raided her book collection and found Toni Morrison’s Beloved and Danzy Senna’s Caucasia.
 Stay tuned for reviews.

 Re-read your books: I know you are probably why this is even here but hear me out.
 You are likely to read much faster since the text is more familiar and more pleasurable especially if it is a comfort-read.
 Plus, I am sure that I am not the only one who is excited to use the re-read feature on Goodreads.

 I am curious…Do you use Goodreads?
 Please let me know in the comments below.

 P.S.
 This is not a sponsored post.
 I am just a Goodreads junkie.